calacademy-research/publications_finder/README.md

 `python populate_authors.py --local_sheet_path [your path] --container_name [container name] --load_data`
   * Where `[your path]` is the filepath of local downloaded spreadsheet with author records.
   * And `[container name]` is the name of the Docker container.
-2. To update the authors database with modified records from the authors spreadsheet:
+2. To update the authors table with modified records from the authors spreadsheet:
 `python populate_authors.py --local_sheet_path [your path] --container_name [container name] --update_data`

 ## Use Cases and Examples: